Residence Hall Video Tour

 4. Register and enroll (pay tuition and fees) as a full-time student in at least 12 semester hours or more.
 NOTE: Pell Grant is not sufficient to cover tuition/fees and housing fees.
 Neither housing payments nor room assignments can be processed until you have completed the admission process and have registered as a full-time student (paid for 12 semester hours or more).

 5. Pay the residence hall/housing fees of $2,380 to the Business Affairs Office 205-929-2042.
 You should contact Student Life at 205-929-6352 to confirm the availability of a housing space.
 Student Life will confirm the availability of a room and make an assignment.
 This generates a charge that may be paid to the Business Affairs Office.
-(If planning to use Tuition Management System (TMS) https://lawsonstate.afford.com/ as a payment plan using TouchNet via your MyLawson account.
-However, you must inform Student Life and the Business Affairs Office of your intent to use it for housing fees.
-While TMS allows payments in four installments, two of the four installments (or one-half of the house fees, plus the TMS usage fee must be paid before a room assignment may be secured.)
+(You may establish a payment plan using TouchNet via your MyLawson account.
+However, you must inform Student Life and the Business Affairs Office of your intent to use TouchNet for housing fees.
+While TouchNet may be used you must account for at least half of the amount due for housing before a room assignment may be secured.)

 Room assignments are made on a first-paid, first-served basis.
 This step must be completed each semester.
 (For more information, see Frequently Asked Questions on the left of this page.)